pbuffolino/seeknay747.github.io/_posts/2025-02-12-defense-in-depth.md

 # Defense in Depth - It's Not Just for Businesses: How to Layer Your Digital Security

 Protecting yourself online can feel challenging at times, but there’s an approach that works well and is applied to businesses everywhere: **Defense in Depth**.

 Think of it like peeling an onion; security comes in layers, and each one adds extra protection against threats.
-The goal of this post is to share some helpful ideas and get you thinking with a security mindset!

-## What is Defense in Depth?

-Defense in Depth is a security strategy where multiple layers of protection work together to secure something valuable.
-For instance, think about protecting your home.
-You might have a locked door, a security camera, and a dog that barks.
-Even if one measure fails, the others remain in place.
-Similarly, for your online life, no single security practice is foolproof, but combining them strengthens your overall protection.
+This post aims to provide useful insights and actionable links to help you enable security features and adopt a security first mindset at every layer.

 ---